chunky-dev/docs/ChunkyDocs/docs/user_interface/render/scene.md

 ### Scene and chunks

-- `Open scene directory` - Opens current scenes directory on disk.
+- `Open scene directory` - Opens current scenes' directory on disk.
 It is `~/.chunky/scenes` by default.

 - `Export settings` - This allows you to export settings to a copyable JSON.
 You can individually choose which settings to export.